-Summary judgment is a way for plaintiff or defendants to win this lawsuit (or parts of it) before the trial.
+Summary judgment is a way for plaintiff or defendants to win these lawsuits (or parts of them) before the trials.
 Rule 56 of the Federal Rules of Civil Procedure explains how the parties must present their evidence and their legal arguments when they file or respond to a summary judgment motion.
 Rule 56 is important, so you should read it carefully, even before a summary judgment is filed, so that you can be ready for a summary judgment motion and then to do things correctly.